 6. Indulge in the Cuisine

-Visit other parts of the Balkans and soon a theme becomes apparent – restaurants, cafes, and sidewalk stalls offering “Sarajevo-style” cuisine.
+Visit other parts of the Balkan peninsula and soon a theme becomes apparent – restaurants, cafes, and sidewalk stalls offering “Sarajevo-style” cuisine.
 Two of the city’s dishes are often emulated by those inside the region and recreated by those outside: Burek and ćevapi.
 The latter dish, most often referred to by its diminutive ćevapčići, consists of skinless sausages, usually made with beef or lamb in Sarajevo and with pork in other areas.
 While a knife and fork will accompany the dish, make like the locals and tear off a piece of the accompanying flatbread and wrap it around the sausage.
 If not specified, request kajmak, a soured cream cheese.
 Then try Burek, a thin pastry wrapped around meat, cheese or vegetables which can also be found throughout the region, but the rolled Bosnian variety is often considered superior.
 Again, make like the locals and order runny yogurt, which is sipped rather than spooned.

 5. Visit Religious Sites